chuang16/CS5805-Final-Project/README.md

 &emsp;WIDER Face Training Images <br />
 &emsp;Face annotations

-Data must be formatted and named as such, with 'data/' folder in root dirrectory:
+Data must be formatted and named as such, with 'data/' folder in root directory:

 data/ <br />
 ├── WIDER_train/ <br />